-Since stress, anxiety, and "Coronasomnia"—yes that's a real thing—are an all-time high right now, I decided it was worth a shot.
+Since stress and anxiety are an all-time high right now, I decided it was worth a shot.
 I wore the Apollo for a week before and after the last presidential debate.
 Below, find everything you need to know about the wearable, my experience, and whether or not it actually worked.

 How it Works

 When we experience stress, our bodies' natural fight-or-flight impulse kicks in.
 Our brain, sensing trouble, tells our body to either run or riot.
 Apollo provides gentle touch therapy, which tells your brain to "rest and digest."
 According to the brand, over time, the Apollo can help retrain your nervous system to manage stress more effectively on your own.